DaringGames/DareToConsent/README.md

 This game is in play testing and is not yet for sale.
 To play this game, you will need to print out the assets.
 You will need the following:
 * [Custom game cards](https://github.com/DaringGames/DareToConsent/blob/main/Cards/HomePrinting.pdf)*.
 You should have:
   * 16 theme cards
-  * 3 consent cards for each player, in different colors
+  * 3 consent cards for each player
 * A piece of paper and pencil for your group's dare menu and to tally points

 Once you have everything, read [the instructions](https://github.com/DaringGames/DareToConsent/blob/main/PDFs/InstructionsBooklet.pdf) and give the game a try.
 Please let us know your experience and suggestions!